Photographer: Stan Shebs

 Medusas Head Physical Description

 The impressive stems of the remarkable Medusas Head grow covered with thick, scale-like structures.
-In addition, these features commonly attain an overall diameter of as much as 3.3 feet (1 m).
-Also, small deciduous leaves typically appear near the ends of each stem.
-Furthermore, the numerous tubercles remain covered in structures resembling the scales of a snake.
+These incredible features also commonly attain an overall diameter of as much as 3.3 feet (1 m).
+Small deciduous leaves further typically appear near the ends of each stem.

-The plant also evolved yet another remarkable characteristic.
-That’s the fact that the twisting stems of this plant also sometimes bury themselves beneath the soil.
-Surprisingly, it develops great beauty when it blooms.
-During Spring and Summer, the ends of the stems develop a covering of numerous small flowers.
-These appear either white, red, or pink in color.
+Surprisingly, this unusual flora actually develops great beauty when it blooms.
+During the Spring and Summer seasons, the ends of the many stems develop a covering of numerous small flowers.
+These typically appear either white, red, or pink in color.

-Though it does not rank as toxic, the startling Medusas Head does have some physical traits that serve it as a means of self-defense.
 That holds true due to the particular chemical structure of the viscous liquid it produces within itself.
-In addition, the milky colored sap produced by the plant often causes irritation to the eyes and skin, if one finds oneself exposed to it.
+As a direct result of the nature of that liquid, the milky colored sap produced by the plant often causes irritation to the eyes and skin, if one finds oneself exposed to it.

 - Kingdom: Plantae